 - 2020 Ford Fusion

-After examining the greatest and worst years for Ford Fusion, you should be able to figure out which model is right for you and avoid the lineup’s flawed and troublesome models.
+After examining the worst and best years for Ford Fusion, you should be able to figure out which model is right for you and avoid the lineup’s flawed and troublesome models.